Caramon Majere: Early life

 Caramon is the son of Gilon Majere and Rosamun Aelan Uth Matar, twin brother to Raistlin Majere, and half-brother to Kitiara Uth Matar.

 The son of a woodcutter, Caramon's childhood was a complicated one.
 Caramon (the first born), was strapping and healthy, while Raistlin was so sickly that the midwife feared he would die as an infant.
 Raistlin had to be nursed to health continuously by their half-sister, Kitiara.
 From an early age, Caramon's deliberate way of considering ideas earned him a reputation for mental dullness.
 His father, Gilon, died in an accident when Caramon was only sixteen years old.
 Soon after, his mother, Rosamun, went into a delusional trance and never came out.

-The novel Brothers Majere by Rose Estes reveals the origins of the love/hate relationship of Caramon and Raistlin; Caramon, distraught over his ailing mother, reluctantly allowed her to die.
+The novel Brothers Majere by Rose Estes explores how the love/hate relationship began between Caramon and Raistlin when Caramon allowed his mother to die to end her suffering from an illness.
 Caramon met Sturm Brightblade in his early teens; they did not get off to a good start.
 The two got into a fight because Sturm insulted Raistlin.
 Tasslehoff Burrfoot discovered the young boys and decided to "adopt" them.
 This is how Caramon met Flint Fireforge and Tanis Half-Elven.
 The six companions (seven with Kitiara) went on many treks as an entourage to Flint's business.
 Soon, though, the companions decided to separate to find some truth to the rumors of war.
 Raistlin had other plans.

-Raistlin was to take the Test of High Sorcery and Caramon accompanied him on this trip.
+Raistlin was to undergo the Test of High Sorcery and Caramon accompanied him on this trip.
 During the Test, Raistlin killed an illusion of his twin, which Caramon witnessed.
 Their relationship has been strained since.
 The five years following this, the two brothers became mercenaries to learn how to combine magic and steel effectively and became a very lethal team in battle.

 Caramon was the strongest of the Heroes of the Lance, and a fearsome warrior.
 He is over 6 ft. tall and massively built.
 He was trained in a battle craft by his half-sister Kitiara, who later became a Dragon Highlord in Takhisis' dragonarmies.
 Although they were complete opposites, Caramon was never far from his twin Raistlin.
 Much of Caramon's experience in combat came from dealing with the charlatans and fakes whom Raistlin delighted in exposing and humiliating.